There are few men’s accessories as classic, dapper and distinguished as the pocket watch.

 But that doesn’t mean it’s the only way.

-Option 1: Put the watch in your front pocket
+Option 1: Put the watch in your front trouser pocket

-Arguably the easiest way to wear a pocket watch, you clip the watch chain to your belt loop (or in the case of the photo here, the top of your pants) and throw the watch in your front pocket.
+Arguably the easiest way to wear a pocket watch, you clip the watch chain to your trouser belt loop (or in the case of the photo here, the top of your pants) and throw the watch in your side pocket.

-This leaves the chain dangling next to your hip, so you’ll want to opt for a chain that’s not too long.
+This leaves the chain dangling next to your hip, so you’ll want to opt for a short chain that doesn’t leave much dangling.

 Option 2: Put the watch in your back pocket